Coiot/cbr-main/src/albums/s4/Episode41.5.md

 - scene_number: 10
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode41.5-scene10.jpeg
-  narration: "<p>Mogadishu’s navy intercepts an invasion force.
+  narration: "<p>The first great war begins.
+The Yellowknives and New Holland clash in brutal battles, neither willing to surrender.
+Singapore and Mogadishu engage in fierce naval duels, their fleets battling for control of the seas.
+Mogadishu’s navy intercepts an invasion force.
 The battle rages across the waves, but victory is uncertain.</p>"
 - scene_number: 11
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode41.5-scene11.jpeg
-  narration: "<p>New Holland’s militias are outgunned but not outmatched.
-Against all odds, they hold their ground, but for how long?</p>"
+  narration: "<p>Ndongo’s armies sweep through Sierra Leone, but resistance is stronger than expected.
+The besieged kingdom fights with desperation, refusing to be erased from history without a struggle.</p>"
 - scene_number: 12
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode41.5-scene12.jpeg